Photo showing Hotel Piast in Český Těšín

 The case went to court.
 The Karviná court initially declared the 1996 agreement invalid, but the Ostrava court overturned the ruling, confirming TLS ownership.

-The aftermath included the loss of the Polish House in Ostrava, reportedly offered to the creditor in exchange for Piast’s returnan exchange that never took place.
-TLS was later liquidated, and in 2016 the hotel was purchased by Eshref Merdjani, an entrepreneur of Albanian origin based in Český Těšín, who planned to restore its former splendor.
-In 2024, the building was again put up for sale; its façade was refurbished and given a more subdued color scheme.
+The aftermath included the loss of the Polish House in Ostrava, reportedly offered to the creditor in exchange for Piast’s return; an exchange that never took place.
+TLS was later liquidated, and in 2016 the hotel was purchased by Eshref Merdjani, an entrepreneur of Albanian origin based in Český Těšín, who planned to restore its former splendour.
+In 2024, the building was again put up for sale; its façade was refurbished and given a more subdued colour scheme.

 Theatre in Hotel Piast

 At the heart of Polonia was its multifunctional hall.
-About twenty meters long, with a balcony and relatively small stage without an orchestra pit, it was designed to accommodate meetings, lectures, concerts, and theatre.
-This “event machine” quickly became the cultural heart of Polish Český Těšín: hosting literary evenings, choir concerts, guest performances, and social balls.
+About twenty metres long and equipped with a balcony and a relatively small stage without an orchestra pit, it was designed to accommodate meetings, lectures, concerts and theatre.
+This “event machine” quickly became the cultural heart of Polish Český Těšín: hosting literary evenings, choir concerts, guest performances and social balls.
 Its proximity to the station made travel and logistics easy.

-Although the hall lacked an orchestra pit, had modest stage machinery, and limited backstage space, its proportions suited operetta and realistic dramagenres that thrive on intimacy.
-Attendance was impressive, and spatial limitations fostered ingenuity: depth was created by light and movement rather than mass.
-The theatre worked like a clockperformances in the evenings, rehearsals by day, administration and workshops in nearby buildings, set production in Tovární Street.
+Although the hall lacked an orchestra pit, had modest stage machinery and limited backstage space, its proportions suited genres that thrive on intimacy: operetta and realistic drama.
+Attendance was impressive and spatial limitations fostered ingenuity: depth was created by light and movement rather than mass.
+The theatre worked like clockwork: performances in the evenings, rehearsals by day, administration and workshops in nearby buildings, set production in Tovární Street.
 The whole station area effectively turned into a dispersed theatrical organism.

 The 1950s were a time of institutional consolidation.
-Directors and artistic leaders changed, repertoire ambitions grew, but the measure of maturity remained the daily discipline of performing “out of a suitcase,” where every centimeter of backstage space and every scenery trolley mattered.
-For theatre history, this decade is invaluable: it forged the ensemble’s identity and the craft later transferred to the new building.
-For the city’s history, it marked Piast as a civic cultural center uniting professional theatre and social life.
+Directors and artistic leaders changed and repertoire ambitions grew, but the measure of maturity remained the daily discipline of performing “out of a suitcase”, where every centimetre of backstage space and every scenery trolley mattered.
+For theatre history, this decade is invaluable: it forged the ensemble’s identity and the craft that was later transferred to the new building.
+For the city’s history, it marked Piast as a civic cultural centre uniting professional theatre and social life.

 In 1961, the theatre finally received its own building on Ostravská Street, closing a twenty-year chapter of creative improvisation and pragmatic stage engineering.
-Yet that period was more than a “transition.”
-It embodied the very idea Edward David had built into his architecture: a hall measured not only in meters but in relationshipsbetween institution and audience, minority and majority, tradition and modernity.
-The fact that this interior could sustain a professional theatre after the war attests to the precision of its original program and the flexibility of its form.
+Yet that period was more than a “transition”.
+It embodied the very idea Edward David had built into his architecture: a hall measured not only in metres but in relationships between institution and audience, minority and majority, tradition and modernity.
+The fact that this interior could sustain a professional theatre after the war attests to the precision of its original programme and the flexibility of its form.

 Time of construction: